Vagalam88/Vagalam88/README.md

 Passionate about encryption and cypherpunk ideals, I discovered in Bitcoin a revolution for individual freedom.
 [LAB312](https://lab312.info) was born from this conviction: financial freedom only exists if you control your keys, your data, and your security.

-## Expertise
+## Learn, Apply, Become
 🎯 Digital Hygiene · 🔐 Self-Custody & Multi-Sig ·

-## Learn, Apply, Become

 ## Content & Network
 📺 [YouTube](https://youtube.com/@learnaboutbitcoin312) · 𝕏 [@Lab312_](https://x.com/Lab312_) · 📬 Newsletter "312" · 🎙️ Live streams Thursdays 8PM